 Undesirable side effects have been observed in our product candidates to date.
 For example, in clinical trials of PF614, opioid side effects were observed.
 Many compounds that initially showed promise in clinical or earlier-stage testing are later found to cause undesirable or unexpected side effects that prevented further development of the compound.
 Results of future clinical trials of our product candidates could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics, despite a favorable tolerability profile observed in earlier-stage testing.
-If unacceptable side effects arise in the development of our product candidates, we, the FDA or comparable foreign regulatory authorities, the IRBs, or independent ethics committees at the institutions in which its trials are conducted, could suspend, limit or terminate our clinical trials, or the independent safety monitoring committee could recommend that we suspend, limit or terminate our trials, or the independent safety monitoring committee could recommend that we suspend, limit or terminate our trials, or the FDA or comparable foreign regulatory authorities or deny approval of our product candidates for any or all targeted indications.
-Treatment-emergent side effects that are deemed to be drug-related could delay recruitment of clinical trials and upon any commercialization of any of aur product candidates.
-Inadequate training in recognized or managed by the treating medical staff.
-We may need to train medical personnel using our product candidates could result in harm to patients that are administered our product candidates.
+If unacceptable side effects arise in the development of our product candidates, we, the FDA or comparable foreign regulatory authorities, the IRBs, or independent ethics committees at the institutions in which its trials are conducted, could suspend, limit or terminate our clinical trials, or the independent safety monitoring committee could recommend that we suspend, limit or terminate our trials, or the FDA or comparable foreign regulatory authorities could order us to cease clinical trials or deny approval of our product candidates for any or all targeted indications.
+Treatment-emergent side effects that are deemed to be drug-related could delay recruitment of clinical trial subjects or may cause subjects that enroll in our clinical trials to discontinue participation in our clinical trials.
+In addition, these side effects may not be appropriately recognized or managed by the treating medical staff.
+We may need to train medical personnel using our product candidates to understand the side effect profiles for our clinical trials and upon any commercialization of any of our product candidates.
+Inadequate training in recognizing or managing the potential side effects of our product candidates could result in harm to patients that are administered our product candidates.
 Any of these occurrences may adversely affect our business, financial condition and prospects significantly.